Anaphylaxis

-Anaphylaxis is a severe and serious allergic reaction that could be life-threatening.
 Vaccinations can cause anaphylaxis.
 Symptoms of allergic or anaphylactic reactions can happen within seconds or minutes from exposure to the triggering event, such as the administration of a vaccination.

 Signs and symptoms of an anaphylactic reaction include: